You’re checking our camping guide, which could only mean one thing: you’re interested in camping (duh!).

 Another thing that you should take into account is what kind of activity you plan on doing when you go camping.

-For instance, if you want to go kayaking, fishing, wakeboarding, or boating, you should choose a camp that’s near a water source such as a lake.
+For instance, if you want to go kayaking, fishing, wakeboarding, or boating, you should choose a camp that’s near a water source such as a lake (don’t forget your water filtration system, such as the Sawyer Squeeze or Mini).

 If you want to go surfing, swimming, or relaxing in the sun, you should choose a camp that’s near the beach.